 Real Name: Nathan Dolly

-Occupation: Former professional criminal, megalomaniac, and art & curios dealer
+Occupation: Former professional criminal, megalomaniac, dealer in curios and art objects

 Group Membership: Brothers Grimm

-Affiliations: Madame Doll, Magnus, Django Maximoff, Pyrotechnics, unnamed witch doctor
+Affiliations: Madame Doll, Magnus, Django Maximoff, Pyro-Technics, unidentified witch doctor

 Enemies: Charleton Carter, Jerry Hunt, Iron Man (Tony Stark), Spider-Woman (Jessica Drew), James T. Wyatt

 Known Relatives: Priscilla Dolly (alias Madame Doll, wife)

 Aliases: Brother Grimm, Brothers Grimm, Jacob/Jake and William Dolly; "Mister Pain" (see comments)

 mobile across the world

 First Appearance: Tales of Suspense I#48/1 (December, 1963)

 Powers/Abilities: As Mr. Doll, he used a magic talisman (doll) that he could rapidly mold to mimic the facial appearance of any other human (and possibly other beings).
 By concentrating on the doll or by touching it at various points of its body, he could cause great pain in its target being (see comments).